Shelly

 • For battery-powered devices, the update platform entities only inform about the availability of firmware updates but are not able to trigger the update process.

-• Using the homeassistant.update_entity service for an entity belonging to a battery-powered device is not possible because most of the time these devices are sleeping (are offline).
+• Using the homeassistant.update_entity action for an entity belonging to a battery-powered device is not possible because most of the time these devices are sleeping (are offline).